Documentation

 Automatic Placement

-This is how to add new UI elements onto a Scene.
+This is how to add a new UI element onto the Page.

-Drag and drop the desired UI from the UI Library to the position you want, and the appropriate Auto Layout will be automatically applied as it is added to the Scene.
+Drag and drop the UI you want from the UI Library to the desired position, and a suitable Auto Layout is applied automatically as it's added to the Page.

-You can drag the selected View to move it to the desired position.
+At this point, you can drag the selected View to move it to any position you want.

-You can also freely resize it using the Resize Anchor.
+You can also resize it freely using the Resize Anchors.

 Simple Auto Layout

-If you only need to apply Auto Layout relative to the parent view, using the Simple Auto Layout Menu is convenient.
+If you only need to apply Auto Layout relative to the parent view, the Simple Auto Layout menu is the most convenient option.

-When a View is selected, the Floating Toolbar that appears below it contains Simple Auto Layout settings.
-Simply select the desired position from this menu and it will be applied immediately.
+When you select a View, the Floating Toolbar that appears below it includes the Simple Auto Layout setting.
+Choosing the position you want from this menu applies it immediately.

 Simple Auto Layout consists of the following options: